How to reset DNS and park your domain

 You'll be prompted one last time to make sure you really want to park the domain.
 Click "OK" to proceed.

-Breathe a sigh of relief, your domain is now parked at Porkbun.
+That's it!
+You can breathe a sigh of relief, and your domain is now parked at Porkbun.

 Fixing email records